-- 1. Students must demonstrate competency in dosage and calculation skills in each semester they are enrolled in clinical course(s).
-Competency must be established prior to administering medications. - 2.
-Competency in dosage and calculation skills will be established by a score of 85% on dosage and calculation exams in semesters two, three, four, and five. - 3.
+- 1. Students must demonstrate competency in dosage and calculation skills in each semester they are enrolled in clinical course(s). - 2.
+Competency must be established prior to administering medications. - 3.
+Competency in dosage and calculation skills will be established by a score of 85% on dosage. - 4.
 Each exam will consist of 20 problems.
-The complexity of the problems will be determined by the level of skills needed to administer medications safely in each clinical course. - 4.
+The complexity of the problems will be determined by the level of skills needed to administer medications safely in each clinical course. - 5.
 The math exam will be linked with the following clinical courses: